Braedach/Wazuh-Project-LearningLab/README.md

 	systemctl status filebeat
 ```

-Access the webui and confirm all is still working.
+2. Access the webui and confirm all is still working.
 If it breaks, restore your back up files and try again.
 Its probably your formatting in the pipeline.json file
-Ensure you are getting the updated data in your events in the wazuh webui
+3. Ensure you are getting the updated data in your events in the wazuh webui
+4. You will probably be doing this a far bit as you ingest more data beyond the wazuh default.

 #### Wazuh VMWare Integration

 I have a VMWare Exsi server so I will be integrating its logs into Wazuh
 Reference: https://wazuh.com/blog/monitoring-vmware-esxi-with-wazuh/

-Since I have not touched the VMWare server I will be skipping this bit in the reference and only doing the Wazuh side of the configuration.
+1. Since I have not touched the VMWare server I will be skipping this bit in the reference and only doing the Wazuh side of the configuration.

 ```shell
 	cd /etc/
 	nano rsyslog.conf
 ```

-Edit the file as follows
+2. Edit the file as follows

 ```shell
 # provides UDP syslog reception
 module(load="imudp")